 Burrowing owl.
 The burrowing owl is a MSHCP-covered species and a CDFW species of special concern.
-This species has a high potential to nest and forage within the project area due to the presence of suitable burrows surrounded by low-lying vegetation, and prey species (e.g., ground squirrels).
+This species has a high potential to nest and forage within the project area due to the sparse open vegetation, and the presence of suitable burrows within the 500-foot buffer.
+The presence of burrowing mammals (e.g., ground squirrels) in the project area increases the chances that suitable burrows will form, and burrowing owl could be present in the project area.